AdobeDocs/analytics.en/help/analyze/analysis-workspace/c-panels/quickinsight.md

     ![](assets/qibuilder8.png)

 * **Breakdown by**: You can use up to 3 levels of breakdowns on dimensions to drill down to the data you really need.
-A breakdown is a way to literally break down the dimension by other dimensions.
-In our example, you could break down US States by Mobile Devices to get the mobile device visits per state, or by Mobile Device types, or by Regions, by Internal Campaigns, etc..

     ![](assets/qibuilder5.png)